Semantic Image Synthesis via Diffusion Models: Experiments

 \textbf{Datasets.} We conduct experiments on four benchmark datasets, \emph{i.e.}, Cityscapes~\cite{cordts2016cityscapes}, ADE20K~\cite{zhou2017scene}, CelebAMask-HQ~\cite{CelebAMask-HQ} and COCO-Stuff~\cite{caesar2018coco}.
+For the Cityscapes dataset, we apply one-hot activation of 35 classes as the input semantic label map.
+Furthermore, inspired by SPADE [31], we produce an instance edge map from provided instance labels and concatenate it with a semantic label map as additional condition information.
+The CelebAMask-HQ dataset is processed similarly to the Cityscapes dataset, taking one-hot activation of 19 classes and instance edge map as input.
+For the ADE20K dataset, we apply one-hot activation of 151 classes (including an ``unknown'' object) as the input semantic label map.
+The instance edge map is not employed on ADE20K dataset since the instance labels are not available.
+On the COCO-Stuff dataset, we utilize one-hot activation of 183 classes (including an ``unknown'' class) and the instance labels.
 For Cityscapes dataset, we resize images to the resolution of 256 $\times$ 512 for training.
 For ADE20K, CelebAMask-HQ and COCO-Stuff dataset, we train our network on the resolution of 256 $\times$ 256.

+\textbf{Implementation details.} Following DDPM [11], we set the total diffusion timestep to 1000.
+In the forward process, the Gaussian noise is involved in the data according to a variance schedule $\beta_1, \dots, \beta_T$.
+In our implementation, the variance schedule is arranged linearly with respect to the timestep $t$.
+During the sampling procedure, we utilize the classifier-free guidance strategy.
+The classifier-free guidance perturbs the mean as Equation~\ref{eq:cfg}.
+In addition to the mean value, the denoising network also estimates the variance at timestep $t$, $\Sigma_\theta(\widetilde{y}, x, t)$.
+The variance $\Sigma_\theta(\widetilde{y}, x, t)$ is not perturbed in classifier-free guidance.

+The hyperparameters in the framework are set as follows: Following the \cite{nichol2021improved}, we set the trade-off parameter $\lambda$ as 0.001 to ensure the training stability.
+Since different datasets have different complexity, we apply different guidance scales $s$ on four datasets.
+Guidance scale $s$ is set to 1.5, 2.0, 1.5 and 1.5 on the CelebAMask-HQ, Cityscapes, ADE20K and COCO-Stuff dataset, respectively.
+We utilize AdamW optimizer~\cite{IlyaLoshchilov2018DecoupledWD} to train the framework.
+During training, we adopt an exponential moving average (EMA) of the denoising network weights with 0.9999 decay.
+The framework is implemented by Pytorch and experiments are performed on NVIDIA Tesla V100.

 \textbf{Evaluation.} We aim to assess visual quality, diversity and learned correspondence of generated images.
 For the visual quality, we adopt the widely-used Fréchet Inception Distance~(FID) metrics.
 To evaluate the generation diversity of different methods, we compute the average distance measured by the LPIPS metrics~\cite{zhang2018unreasonable} between multimodal generation results.
 For qualitative comparison, we try to compare all the methods but find some models are not publicly available and we also tried to email the author.
 We then choose the most recent and representative methods whose models are available for testing.